 If you do NOT reaffirm a vehicle loan, within the 45 days after the trustee meeting, the lender CAN repossess the vehicle, even if you are current on the payments.

-However, it is rare for a vehicle lender to repossess a vehicle, if you are current on your payments at the filing of your case, and you STAY CURRENT.
+However, it is RARE for a vehicle lender to repossess a vehicle, if you are current on your payments at the filing of your case, and you STAY CURRENT.
 They don’t want the vehicle; they want their payments.
 See “HOW TO PAY for the Things You Want to Keep” in my When Do I Stop Paying article on my website.

 The EXCEPTION is a vehicle loan with Ford Motor Credit.
 If your vehicle is financed with them, MAKE SURE to discuss that with me.
 They might repossess even though the loan balance far exceeds the value of the vehicle.
 The good news is that if they do, you are instantly richer by the amount of that negative equity.

 If your interest rate is over 10%, you probably should NOT reaffirm the loan.
 If your loan balance is much higher than the value of your car, you should probably NOT reaffirm the loan.
 If you are at all likely to have trouble paying back the loan, you should probably NOT reaffirm the loan.
+If you have ever heard of something expensive breaking on a car, you should probably NOT reaffirm the loan.

 Unless you will be walking away from the home, most first mortgages (deeds of trust) can be safely reaffirmed.
 California state law largely prohibits a lender from getting a deficiency judgment on a foreclosed first mortgage.
 So the risk is minimal; the benefit (although also rather small) of having your continued payments reflected on your credit reports, may make it worth reaffirming the loan.
-However, see the Life After Bankruptcy article on how to rebuild your credit, with or without any reaffirmed loan.

 Second mortgages could also be reaffirmed, UNLESS the total of the two balances of the first and second mortgages, added together, is more than the current value of the house.
 In that case, you should not risk the possibility of the second mortgage pursuing you if the first forecloses, especially if the 2nd was not used to purchase the home.